careone/emacs-locale/README.md

 emacs-locale
 ============

-Emacs locale development tool and zh_CN translations
+Locale support for Emacs

+Currently with translations for:
+* Simplified Chinese
+* Traditional Chinese